 This is something that an employer might take issue with.
 However, there are some scenarios where it would be acceptable to continue working in a different role.

 The major defining factor in being able to continue to work a second job is the reason why you’ve been signed off sick from one of your roles.
 There may also be clauses in your employment contract which impact second job.

 Reason For Sick Leave is Key

-The first area to look at to work out what’s acceptable in terms of working in another job will be the reason for sick leave.
+The first thing to consider to determine what’s acceptable regarding working in another job will be the reason for sick leave.